webpack/changelog-v5/guides/persistent-caching.md

 `serializer.serialize(object, context)` is called when an object should be serialized.
 `context` is an object that contains at least a `write(anything)` method.
-This method write something into the output stream.
+This method writes something into the output stream.
 The passed value will be serialized too.

-`serializer.deserialize(context)` is called when an serialized object should be deserialized.
+`serializer.deserialize(context)` is called when a serialized object should be deserialized.
 `context` is an object that contains at least a `read(): anything` method.
-This methods deserializes something from the input stream.
+This method deserializes something from the input stream.
 `deserialize` must return the deserialized object.

 `serialize` and `deserialize` should read and write the same objects in the same order.